 In these last few weeks a couple of people have mentioned that I am always up beat and strong.
-I recognise why they are saying this but the truth is sometimes I’m down and at times I feel insecure and weak.
+I recognise why they are saying this but the truth is sometimes I’m down just like everyone else.

 To be fair, I very seldom allow myself to be so mentally fatigued that I suffer but that wasn’t always the case.

 Further in this blog I will share my exact formula for maintaining my physical, mental and emotional health but first let’s look at health itself.